 Receiving an allowance from your employer does not automatically entitle you to a deduction.
 To claim a deduction, you must have included the whole of the allowance at item 2 on your tax return and incurred the expense, and it must be related to your work as an employee.

-If your total claim for all work expenses as an employee exceeds \$300, you may need written evidence to prove your claim.
-Read pages 40-1 for the written evidence rule.
+If your total claim for all work expenses as an employee exceeds \$300, you may need written evidence to prove vour claim.
+Read about the written evidence rule on pages 36-7.

 Debits tax